 Organic gardening has many advantages; taste for one, nothing can taste better than fresh vegetables straight off the plant.
-An explosion of flavor that is incomparable to market bought produce.
+An explosion of flavour that is incomparable to market-bought produce.
 Most fruits and veggies can be tasted right there in the garden.
 The best part is, I plucked the Sorrel leaves and directly went to the kitchen to make this chutney and it was on my dining table in 30 minutes.
 Does it get fresher than this?

 Recipe for Andhra Gongura Chutney or Sorrel Sauce

 250 Gms Gongura or Sorrel leaves

 1 tbsp Coriander seeds

 Rock salt as required

 2 dry red chillies broken into half

 1 tbsp chana dal or horse gram